Applicable Tax Laws

 - Acquisition by a corporation, association or pool of assets pursuing a ecclesiastical purposes (kirchlichen Zwecke), public-benefit purposes (gemeinnützige Zwecke) or a benevolant purposes (mildtätige Zwecke),

-- Aquisitions by a foreign corporation, association or pool of assets pursuing ecclesiastical purposes (kirchliche Zwecke), public-benefit purposes (mildtätigte Zwecke) or a benevolant purposes (mildtätige Zwecke), whose German source income would be tax privileged in Germany; if the tax-privileged purposes are only realized abroad, the tax exemption is only granted if individual residing in Germany are supported or the activities contribute to the reputation of the Federal Republic of Germany; and
+- Acquisitions by a foreign corporation, association, or pool of assets pursuing ecclesiastical purposes (kirchliche Zwecke), public-benefit purposes (mildtätigte Zwecke), or benevolent purposes (mildtätige Zwecke), whose German source income would be tax privileged in Germany; if the tax-privileged purposes are only realized abroad, the tax exemption is only granted if individuals residing in Germany are supported or the activities contribute to the reputation of the Federal Republic of Germany; and

 - Acquisition by German political parties.